sanand0/aipipe/README.md

 # AI Pipe

-AI Pipe lets you build web apps that can access LLM APIs (e.g. OpenRouter, OpenAI etc.) without a back-end.
+AI Pipe lets you build web apps that can access LLM APIs (e.g. OpenRouter, OpenAI, Gemini etc.) without a back-end.

 An instance is hosted at <https://aipipe.org/>.
 You can host your own on CloudFlare.
 Licensed under [MIT](LICENSE).